Jeehan Malik

 Research

-At the Hank Lab, we use a Virtual Environment to explore the effect of Vehicle-to-Pedestrian communication technology on older pedestrian street-crossing behavior.
+At the Hank Lab, we used a Virtual Environment to explore the effect of Vehicle-to-Pedestrian communication technology on older pedestrian street-crossing behavior.
 We presented older and younger adults with smartphone and Augmented Reality alerts and warnings and examined their street-crossing behavior.
 We are now further exploring how pedestrian behavior can change in different contexts and with different abilities.

 Poster Presentations